 Proposed solutions include:

-Principle 3: The United States should improve access to temporary workers with skills needed in the marketplace.
+Principle 3: The United States should expand opportunities for temporary workers to contribute the skills needed in the marketplace.

-A modern U.S. immigration system will allow talented, foreign-born workers to fill critical skills gaps that will fuel economic growth and will ensure policies are applied transparently, consistently and predictably.
+A modern U.S. immigration system will allow talented, foreign-born workers to fill critical skills gaps that will fuel economic growth.

 Proposed policy solutions include: